AntilogicGames/antilogic_wave_recursive_function/README.md

-# Antilogic Wave Recursive Function
+# Antilogic Wave Generator Recursive Function

 ### A beautiful recursive function that generates increasingly distant numbers which can be graphically represented as waves.